 According to the 2001 Asthma and Allergy Report, the first immuno-deficiency syndrome was identified in 1952.
 Since that time 95 more have been identified with new conditions being discovered every day.
 The report also states that increased use of antibiotics in infancy is contributing to increased risks of allergies.
 What is interesting to me is in the 1950's antibiotics came into wide spread general use in medicine.
 Do you see a correlation here?

 Antibiotics are also present in many common foods that most of us eat.
 More recently, antibiotics are now being detected in the water supply from our overuse.
-The waste water enters the sewer system, which is then treated, and in many cases pumped right back into the water table, rivers or lakes.
-The antibiotics are never removed and it becomes a never-ending circle.
+The waste water enters the sewer system, which is then treated, and in many cases pumped right back into the water table, rivers or lakes.6

-The most common foods that have antibiotics in them in America are commercial beef and dairy.
-The livestock industry gives antibiotics to their cattle, this is supposed to kill bad bacteria and make the food supply safer.
-But they are also used to fatten up cows.
+The most common foods that have antibiotics in them in America are commercial beef, dairy and poultry.
+The livestock industry gives antibiotics to their animals, this is supposed to kill bad bacteria and make the food supply safer.
+But they are also used to fatten them up.
 A fat cow will sell more than a thin cow, won't it?
-These antibiotics are getting into the dairy product food chain.
-They are present in milk, cheese, and the meat itself.
+But the antibiotics are also present in milk, cheese, and the meat itself as well.
 This is creating antibiotic resistance in humans and bad bacterial resistance to the drugs, not to mention the long-term health effects to our children, ultimately destroying the beneficial bacteria in your intestines allowing a yeast infection to grow.

 Another cause of yeast infection and the destruction of stomach flora, although not near as bad as antibiotics, are anti-inflammatory drugs such as ibuprofen and naproxen.